tachax/project-BoardSimulator/README.md

 # projeto-BoardSimulator
 Project of a board game played between two human players.
 Made with HTML, CSS and JavaScript.
+Code made in Portuguese, but user interfaces updated to English.

 Rules of the game:
 <ul>